VTAC course information

 How to apply for courses through VTAC

-Before you can apply, you'll need to create a VTAC account which will allow you to manage your applications for courses, SEAS and scholarships.
+Before you can apply for courses, you'll need to create a VTAC account, which will allow you to manage your applications for courses, SEAS and scholarships.

 Select 'Course application' in your VTAC account to enter your background information and list up to eight courses in order of your preference.